AustinMusuya/DSA/Problem Questions/Week 01: Arrays & Strings/Easy/Reverse String/description.md

   You must visit each character once to reverse the string, so linear time is optimal.

 - **Space Complexity:** O(n)
-  You’ll need to store a new reversed string unless doing in-place character swapping on a mutable array (not applicable for JS strings, which are immutable).
+  You’ll need to store a new reversed string unless doing in-place character swapping on a mutable array (not applicable for JS/python strings, which are immutable).